Tenants

 Resources

-The following are a list of resources for tenants that includes rental assistance, counseling, and guidance.
+The City of Indianola has complied a list of resources for tenants, including rental assistance, counseling, and guidance.

 - Rental Housing Guide